 #define GPIO_MODE_EVT_FALLING 0x10220000U /*!< External Event Mode with Falling edge trigger detection */

-Second new HAL GPIO driver function used in this example code is a HAL_GPIO_ReadPin().
-This routine reads the state of a specified input pin of a GPIO port and returns a state value in boolean form either 0 or 1.
+The second new HAL GPIO driver function used in this example is HAL_GPIO_ReadPin().
+This routine reads the state of a specified input pin of a GPIO port and returns the state as a GPIO_PinState value — either GPIO_PIN_RESET (0) or GPIO_PIN_SET (1).

 /**